Lionel Tivoli

 Lionel Tivoli (born 29 February 1988) is a French businessman and politician who has represented the 2nd constituency of the Alpes-Maritimes department in the National Assembly since 2022.
 He is a member of the National Rally (RN).

 Biography

 Tivoli was born in Marseille.
-He worked as a recruitment consultant and hiring manager in the IT sector before founding a business manufacturing and selling e-liquids for electronic cigarettes in 2013.
-He first joined the National Rally, then called the National Front, in 2006; he was a delegate of the National Youth Front (now Génération Nation) in Alpes-Maritimes.
+He worked as a recruitment consultant and hiring manager in the IT sector before founding a business that manufactures and sells e-liquids for electronic cigarettes in 2013.
+He joined the National Rally, previously known as the National Front, in 2006 and was a delegate for the National Youth Front (now Génération Nation) in Alpes-Maritimes.

-Tivoli served as a municipal councillor of Antibes from 2014 to 2020, when he became a municipal councillor of Vallauris.
+Tivoli served as a municipal councillor of Antibes from 2014 to 2020, after which he became a municipal councillor of Vallauris.

 In 2015, he was elected to the Regional Council of Provence-Alpes-Côte d'Azur for Alpes-Maritimes.
-The same year, he became party departmental secretary.
+The same year, he became the party's departmental secretary.

 Ahead of the 2022 legislative election, Tivoli was selected to contest the 2nd constituency of Alpes-Maritimes.
 He subsequently took the seat from Loïc Dombreval of La République En Marche! after winning it in the second round.